-Composite veneers or Composite bondings are applications of composite dental material on to the teeth to improve the appearance or aesthetics of those teeth.
+Composite veneers or Composite bondings are applications of composite dental material onto your teeth to improve the appearance or aesthetics of your teeth.
 They are used to change the colour, shape, and size of the teeth to make them more attractive.

 To achieve excellent results, Composite veneers are technically and artistically very demanding.
 They should only be done by a highly experienced Dentist that:

 Patients should always ensure that the provider of such treatment has enough experience in doing composite veneer.
 One of the best ways to assess this is by looking at photos of previous works done.

 Composite veneers are suitable for a variety of situations, examples of which include:

 Damaged teeth – In situations like damaged or chipped front teeth, most commonly trauma, resulting in part of a tooth or teeth to break off.
 Depending on the size of the broken segment, composite veneers can be the simplest, most ideal, conservative, and cost effective way to restore the tooth to its original shape and size.
 The difficulty in these situations is to try to hide the repaired segment and make it unnoticeable and match it in shade and colour.
 At Pearl Dental Clinic, we have a good record of achieving this as our case photos in our Galleries show.

 Stained/Crooked teeth – When there are undesirable stains, white patches, and/or segmented discoulouration of the teeth which are not resolvable by Teeth whitening alone.
 Again Composite veneers can be the ideal and cost effective choice of treatment, with the most effective aesthetic result.